 Baseline Analysis

+As part of this study, the contactor will calculate summary statistics on each measured RSHC variable for each sampling unit.
+The baseline will be summarized by strata (landowner class in each georegion).
+Depending on the sampling approach, the summarized baseline would be something like the length of connected road per total road length (or sampled area) or length of actually connected road per length of potentially connected road.

-As part of this study, the contactor will calculate summary statistics on each measured RSHC variable for each sampling unit .
-To establish the pre-PFA baseline for RSHC, ODF records of road work completed since January 2024( (when new OARS went into effect, including the FRIA process that directed large landowners to begin identifying and remediating the “worst” road segments as soon as possible) will be used.
+To establish the pre-PFA baseline for RSHC, ODF records of road work completed since January 2024 will be used.
+That is when new FPRsOARS went into effect, including the FRIA process, which that directed large landowners to begin identifying and remediating the “worst” road segments as soon as possible) will be used.
 Small landowners are exempt from FRIA but must conduct a Road Condition Assessment (RCA) for roads used in active harvest operations.
 Data from FRIA and RCA would help the contractor identify road segments affected by these post-rule changes, which then could either be dropped from the sample or assumed connected in the baseline.

 Factors recommended to be monitored: (Note: This is not a comprehensive list.)